salilab/imp_deposition_tutorial/doc/mainpage.md

-ProtocolOutput attempts to automatically generate as much as possible of the mmCIF file, but there are some areas where manual intervention is necessary because the data is missing, or its guess was incomplete.
-This data can be corrected by manipulating the [ihm.System object](https://python-ihm.readthedocs.io/en/latest/main.html#ihm.System) directly, at the script, immediately before we call ProtocolOutput's `flush` method.
+ProtocolOutput attempts to automatically generate as much as possible of the mmCIF file, but there are some areas where manual intervention is necessary because the data is missing, or its guess was incorrect.
+This data can be corrected by manipulating the [ihm.System object](https://python-ihm.readthedocs.io/en/latest/main.html#ihm.System) directly, at the end of the script, immediately before we call ProtocolOutput's `flush` method.
 We will look at a few examples in this section.

 ## Cross-linker type {#xltype}